Brand Differentiation Ideas: Standing Out in Crowded Markets

 2. False differentiation (claiming without delivering)

 Mistake: Marketing says one thing, reality is another.
+This is a textbook example of good intentions leading to bad outcomes in brand management.

 Example: Bank claims "We put customers first" but has predatory fees and poor service